A contemporary villa in Vesenaz.

 This is the feeling the narrow window gives from inside.

 The floor was painted in a vivid red to contrast with the intense green outside and the black of the door

 At the end of the room a bathroom was created, a private space yet open to the room

-On the showerwall and the sinktable a maroccan method was used called “tadelac” a marblelike method, here again the redish color is taken up as a contrast to the black slate
+On the showerwall and the sinktable a maroccan method was used called “tadelac”, here again the redish color is taken up as a contrast to the black slate

 On a rainy day you just open the doors with the beautiful view of the garden and relax and yet have the feeling of being a part of the outside